Orange-eat97/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Add a person**
+**Use case: UC01 - Add a person**

 **MSS**

-1. User requests to add a person with specified details
+1. User requests to add a person with specified details.
-2. AddressBook adds the person
+2. AddressBook adds the person.
 3. AddressBook adds the person to list of persons.
-4. Success message shown to user.

     Use case ends.

 **Extensions**
 * 1a.
-The given details are invalid/missing.
+The added person's details are invalid/missing.

     * 1a1.
-AddressBook shows an error message.
+AddressBook shows an error.

       Use case ends.

 * 1b.
 The person to be added already exists in the list.

     * 1b1.
-AddressBook shows an error message.
+AddressBook shows an error.

       Use case ends.

-**Use case: List persons**
+**Use case: UC02 - List persons**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of persons.

 **Extensions**

 * 2a.
 The list is empty.

     * 2a1.
-AddressBook states that the list is empty.
+AddressBook tells user list is empty.

       Use case ends.

-**Use case: Delete a person**
+**Use case: UC03 Delete a person**

 **MSS**

-1. User requests to list persons
+1. User requests to <u>list persons (UC02)</u>.
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+2. User requests to delete a specific person in the list.
-4. AddressBook deletes the person
+3. AddressBook deletes the person.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+Invalid/missing identifier for person to delete.

     * 2a1.
+AddressBook shows an error.

+      Use case resumes from step 2.

+**Use case: UC04 - Update person's details**

+1. User requests to <u>list persons (UC02)</u>.
+2. User requests to update person with new details.
+3. AddressBook updates the person's details.
-AddressBook states that the list is empty.
+4. AddressBook shows the updated details.

    Use case ends.

-* 3a.
-The given identifier is invalid/missing.

-    * 3a1.
-AddressBook shows an error message.

-      Use case resumes at step 2.

-**Use case: Update person's details**

-1. User requests to update person with specified identifier and new details
-2. AddressBook updates the person's details
-3. AddressBook shows the updated details

-   Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 The identifier does not match any existing person, or is missing.

-    * 1a1.
-AddressBook shows an error message.
+    * 2a1.
+AddressBook shows an error.

-      Use case ends.
+      Use case resumes from step 2.

-* 1b.
+* 2b.
 The new details are invalid.

-    * 1b1.
-AddressBook shows an error message.
+    * 2b1.
+AddressBook shows an error.

-      Use case ends.
+      Use case resumes from step 2.

 *{More to be added}*